-Level 1 Ad hoc Individual lecturers or students occasionally take the perspective of the SDGs in research assignments.
-Level 2: Coherent Each student carries out a research assignment at least once during the programme from the perspective of the SDGs.
-Level 3: Systematic The programme regularly evaluates with external supervisors whether students use the perspective on sustainability / SDGs when carrying out research assignments.
+Level 1 Individual lecturers or students occasionally take the perspective of the SDGs in re-

+Ad hoc search assignments.

+Level 2: Each student carries out a research assignment at least once during the prouse the perspective on sustainability / SDGs when carrying out research assignments.
 The programme follows up on the results of the evaluations.

+Coherent gramme from the perspective of the SDGs.

-Level 4: Partner-oriented Crucial work field partners and knowledge institutions are involved in the choices about the research projects to be carried out that are aimed at innovations around the SDGs in the research domain.
+Level 3: Systematic The programme regularly evaluates with external supervisors whether students about the research projects to be carried out that are aimed at innovations around the SDGs in the research domain.
 Which assignments are carried out, and how are assignments set up (development side)?

-Level 5: Impact on society The programme is acknowledged across the border for its innovative research assignments in the field of SDGs.
+Level 4: Crucial work field partners and knowledge institutions are involved in the choices signments in the field of SDGs.
 The approach and development side of the innovative research and / or practical assignments in the field of SDGs are adopted by other organisations and companies and has an impact on increasing sustainability in society.

+Partner-oriented about the research projects to be carried out that are aimed at innovations around

+Level 5: The programme is acknowledged across the border for its innovative research as-